Prompt engineering

 I'm a software engineer using large language models for summarization.
 Summarize the following text in under 250 words:

-Give your answer like an old timey private investigator hunting down a case step by step.
+Give your answer like an old-timey private investigator hunting down a case step-by-step.

 Use bullet points.